saketh0104/LLM-SQL-Writer/README.md

-# LLM SQL Writer
+# Talk2SQL — An LLM-Powered SQL Database Writer

-**LLM SQL Writer** is an end-to-end intelligent application that allows users to interact with a database using **natural speech**.
+**Talk2SQL** is an end-to-end intelligent application that allows users to interact with a database using **natural speech**.
 Users can record audio prompts, which are transcribed and converted into SQL queries by a large language model.
 The SQL is executed on a DuckDB database, and results are displayed in a clean, responsive web interface.

 ---